-Update: Caroline Garnett was offered the opportunity to write an article in response to this piece and that article will be posted with only light edits for grammar and clarity.
+Update: Caroline Garnett has been offered the opportunity to write an article in response to this piece.
+If and when that response materializes, a link to the article will be posted beneath this update.

 Earth’s sixth mass extinction is currently underway.
 This is not the first time that animal life has caused an extinction event; it will, however, be the first time that one of Earth’s species can both see the event coming and recognize the hand it has played in the annihilation.
 In the face of such a prospect, many of us will want to join the plethora “do-something” campaigns that focus on changing individual lifestyles.
 These terminal burrowing efforts are completely understandable, but often equally ineffective.